 4. Parlor Palm (Chamaedorea elegans)

-Originated from the Guatemalan and Southern Mexican rainforest, this plant is also non-toxic to humans and animals.
+Originating from the Guatemalan and Southern Mexican rainforest, this plant is non-toxic to humans and animals.

 5. Ponytail Palm (Beaucarnea recurvata)

 The curly leaves of this palm add to its exquisite appearance and have made the Ponytail palm an attractive choice for houseplants.

 Its long leaves flow from the top of the trunk, resembling a ponytail, hence the quirky name.

 However, this is not an authentic palm, as it belongs to the Asparagus family.